ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Version Field {#version_field}
 The version number is in the most significant 4 bits of octet 6.
 More specifically bits 48 through 51.
-The remaining 4 bits of Octet 6 vary by layout.
+The remaining 4 bits of Octet 6 are dynamic.

-{{table2}} lists all of the versions for this
-UUID variant specified in this document.
+{{table2}} lists all of the versions for this UUID variant specified in this document.

   | Msb0 | Msb1 | Msb2 | Msb3 | Version | Description                                                                   |
   |    0 |    0 |    0 |    0 |       0 | Unused                                                                        |